 States may enforce the FCRA, and many states have their own consumer reporting laws.
 In some cases, you may have more rights under state law.
 For more information, contact your state or local consumer protection agency or your state Attorney General.
-Federal enforcers are:
+For information about your federal rights, contact: